keeganmjgreen/signal_perfect/docs/demo.md

 --8<-- "docs/demo/input,spline.html"

+Note that this is quite different to something like a polynomial fit or cubic smoothing spline, putting the "special" in "special quadratic spline".
+This spline is not fit through any data points, because we do not have any instantaneous data points of the original signal --- only its average values over certain intervals of time.
+The spline's average over each of these intervals is constrained to be equal to the signal's average over each of these intervals.

-The special quadratic spline can be sampled using the `get_series` method:
+Now, the special quadratic spline can be sampled using the `get_series` method:

 ```python
 >>> sqs.get_series(k=[5, 6, 7, 8], plot=True)